-The position of the rotary-motion feedthrough is fixed with respect to source location.
-In side-drive installations, the rotary feedthrough must be mounted in a straight line with the gun's drive shaft.
-This factor determines the position of the rotary feedthrough with respect to the gun's longitudinal axis.
-For flexibility, the side-drive model is designed so that the drive shaft can be mounted on either side.
-In bottom-drive installations, the position of the rotary feedthrough is fixed with respect both axes.
-(See Figure 1-1 for precise dimensions.)
+The rotary-motion feedthrough must be located rather precisely with respect to source location.
+In side-drive installations, the rotary feedthrough is ideally mounted in a straight line with the gun's drive shaft.
+Since this is difficult to achieve with precision in practice, the coupling and shaft extension used must provide enough flexibility to compensate for whatever degree of misalignment exists between the feedthrough and the gun's drive shaft.
+For this reason, the use of a flexible drive shaft extension and flexible coupling PN 9015-0121-0 is recommended.
 Bottom-drive guns must be mounted on stand-offs at least 2.5" high to provide clearance for the rotary-motion feedthrough and coupling.
 The additional height of the source may affect the positioning of substrate fixturing, viewports, deposition shutters, crystal monitors, and other in-vacuum components.